Frequently Asked Questions and Answers

 How do I change the sound that is played at the end of a validation?

-In CSE HTML Validator Std/Pro v6.0 and above, you can specify what sounds you want to play in the Validator Engine Options->General tab.
+You can specify what sounds you want to play in the Validator Engine Options > Sound page, as well as enable and disable sounds.

 How to I change the default folder when opening a file?

-For the lite edition (v7.0+): The "Start in" folder can be changed (by editing the properties of the shortcut used to launch CSE HTML Validator Lite) to the folder that you'd like to be the default folder when first opening a file with File->Open.
-CSE HTML Validator Lite will also remember the directory of the last opened file until the program is closed.
+For the Lite edition (v7.0+): The "Start in" folder can be changed (by editing the properties of the shortcut used to launch CSS HTML Validator Lite) to the folder that you'd like to be the default folder when first opening a file with File > Open.
+CSS HTML Validator Lite will also remember the directory of the last opened file until the program is closed.

 Validation Issues